brentvollebregt/nitratine.net/posts/how-to-detect-key-presses-in-python/post.md

 with Listener(on_press=on_press, on_release=on_release) as listener:
 ```

 To make sure these are running, add some print statements to each method.
 Save and run the script.
-Press a few keys, you should see output as below.
+Press a few keys, you should see output like below.

 ```python
 def on_press(key):